0exp/redis_queued_locks/README.md

 <sup>\[[back to top](#usage)\]</sup>

 In some cases your lock requests may become "dead".
-It can happen when your processs that are enqueeud to the lock queue is failed unexpectedly (for some reason) before the lock acquire moment and when no any other process does not need this lock anymore.
-For this case your lock will be cleared only when any process will try to acquire this lock again (cuz lock acquirement triggers the removement of expired requests).
+It means that your lock request lives in lock queue in Redis without any processing.
+It can happen when your processs that are enqueeud to the lock queue is failed unexpectedly (for some reason) before the lock acquire moment occurs and when no any other process does not need this lock anymore.
+For this case your lock reuquest will be cleared only when any process will try to acquire this lock again (cuz lock acquirement triggers the removement of expired requests).

 In order to help with these dead requests you may periodically call `#clear_dead_requests` with corresponding `dead_ttl` option, that is pre-configured by default via `config[:dead_request_ttl]`.